 Start with trust to set the foundations of a relationships when a new person joins your team.
 The first impression you make on them sets the foundation for the rest of your journey together.
 Read More

 As leaders, much of the magic happens in the one-on-one conversations either in the privacy of a physical of virtual room (think Skype or Zoom) or on a walk-about as a more neutral setting and where you also benefit from the energy of being in Motion.
-These conversations should sometimes be as non-threatening as a… Read More
+Read More

 Perspectives are helpful when facing a big, life decision with multiple aspects at play.
 Read More

-After riding the dot com wave, I decided to leave high-tech and embrace the challenge to find a way to give back by getting my teaching credentials at San Jose State.
-There I walked by this statue commemorating Tommie Smith and John Carlos’ brave protest at the 1968 Olympics, a watershed moment for civil rights… Read More
+After riding the dot com wave as VP, Engineering for the fastest growing software company on NASDAQ, I decided to embrace the challenge to give back by getting my teaching credentials at San Jose State.
+I walked by this statue commemorating Tommie Smith and John Carlos’ brave protest at the 1968 Olympics on my way… Read More

 I devised this Orange Observations exercise in my efforts to inspire my students to be observant.
 Read More